 - Jay Cohen is a Certified Practitioner and Instructor in Standardized Field Sobriety Testing.
 We have the background necessary to investigate your field sobriety results.

 - Our past results for clients speak for themselves.
-We have gotten DWI charges dismissed for many past clients, even for those with multiple previous offenses and felony charges.
+We have gotten DWI charges dismissed or reduced for many previous clients, even for those with multiple prior offenses and felony charges.

 Reach Out to Our Attorneys About Your Bellaire DWI Today

 Blass Law is here to help if law enforcement officers in Bellaire, TX arrested you on accusations of drunk driving or a related charge.
 Our team has helped many past clients get their charges dropped or reduced, helping them avoid having a criminal conviction on their record.

 Call us or fill out the contact form on our website for a confidential case review with a member of our team.
 We are ready to answer your questions and work with you toward the most favorable outcome for your Harris County case.